RedisLabs/redislabs-docs/content/kubernetes/security/ldap.md

 ### CA certificate

-To use a custom CA certificate for validating the LDAP servers certificate, store the CA certificate in a secret and reference the secret in the `RedisEnterpriseCluster` custom resource.
+To use a custom CA certificate for validating the LDAP server certificate, store the CA certificate in a secret and reference the secret in the `RedisEnterpriseCluster` custom resource.

 1. Create a secret to hold the CA certificate.